lsjack93/blockui-vcl/README.md

 ```

 ### Getting Started
-You need to use Vcl.BlockUI.Intf and Vcl.BlockUI
+You need to use VCL.BlockUI.Intf and VCL.BlockUI
 ```
-uses Vcl.BlockUI.Intf, Vcl.BlockUI;
+uses VCL.BlockUI.Intf, VCL.BlockUI;
 ```

 #### How it works?